 Small Society Lab

 The Small Society Lab was an annual open project which explored the development and understanding of the small city of the future.
 Based in Dundee, the Lab was founded in 2011 by Clive Gillman and Jon Rogers.
 Over the years SSL has worked with citizens and local and international partners to explore themes of democracy, making and digital value, through to serendipitous communities and community-run bakeries.
-Creative Dundee joined the SSL partnership in 2015 and you can read more about the overall aims of the 2015 project, activities and impacts here.
+Creative Dundee joined the SSL partnership in 2015 and have maintained an archive of the project.

 Find out more about previous Small Society Labs through the links below: